Kuttanadan Marpappa: Release

 The film was released in India on 29 March 2018.

 Reception

 The Times of India gave the film 3 out of 5 and stated: "Kuttanadan Marpappa is a perfect family entertainer".
 The chemistry between the actors, the background score and flawless direction are the plus points.
 Manorama Online gave it 3 out of 5 and wrote: "The mid-speed entertainer in the family-comedy genre keeps the audience glued to the seats".
 DGZ Media said that " The film is a complete package with the stunning visuals, the lovely performances of the lead actors and the comedy".
 Dekh News said that "This film is great in so many senses such as acting, production, and direction.
 It has a great screenplay and we are sure that you all are going to love it".

 Box office

-The film grossed ₹ 8.10 crore in less than a month from Kerala box office, with a distributor's share of 3.58 crore.
+The film grossed ₹ 8.10 crore in less than a month from Kerala box office, with a distributor's share of 3.58 crore and was semi hit at box office.